Search for anything by typing

 ‘Hard to Reach’ Programmes for adults with a disability

-We supports ‘hard to reach’ adults with an intellectual disability, acquired brain injury or autistic spectrum condition by bringing them together with other people who act as mentors.
+We supports ‘hard to reach’ adults with an intellectual disability, acquired brain injury or autism by bringing them together with other people who act as mentors.
 During this time, the person being supported gains confidence and attains goals that might otherwise have proved impossible.